 Finding an ordained minister can be as easy as having one of your friends or relatives become one online, for free, effective today.
 You may also consider reaching out to a whale watch tour or sailing charter captain to marry you at sea.
 Or contact one of the many San Juan Island Officiants, who speaks to your values.

 4. Select a Romantic Location

 That’s the easy part on San Juan Island.
 We’ve already mentioned the idea of marrying on a boat in the Salish Sea.
 How about on the cliffs of the whale watch park with San Juan’s iconic Lime Kiln Lighthouse in the background?
 Or at South Beach, San Juan Island’s longest and most dramatic beach, followed by a glass of bubbly around a blazing bonfire.
-Depending on the size of your party, you could reserve part of a restaurant, maybe one with water view or a separate, utterly romantic meeting space.
+Depending on the size of your party, you could reserve part of a restaurant, maybe one with water view.

 5. Tell it to the World!